Use a Queue Block to Manage Messages

 Simulate the model and open the Sequence Viewer block.
 In the Sequence Viewer block, scroll up or click the Go to first event icon on the left.
 Observe the messages departing the block based on FIFO and LIFO policies.

-Also, scroll down and observe that the Sequence Viewer block displays the messages that overwrite the existing ones.
+Both Queue blocks have limited capacity.
+When their capacity is full, a new incoming message overwrites the oldest existing message in the queue.
+Scroll down and observe that the Sequence Viewer block displays the messages that overwrite the existing ones.

 Open the QueueOverWritingPolicyModel to inspect the blocking queue behavior.